The final iPhone 11 rumors before Apple's Sept. 10 event

-The countdown to the next iPhone 11 launch officially began last week when Apple sent out invites for a Sept.
-10 event at the Steve Jobs Theater at its campus in Cupertino, California.
-As usual, Apple hasn't said what it will be announcing at the event, but thanks to the plentiful rumors this year we think we have a pretty clear picture of what's coming.
-In this week's Apple Core roundup, we're going over all the new products and announcements we're expecting from Apple, based on the most recent leaks.
+Apple's Sept.
+10 event and the iPhone 11's big debut is just days away, and as usual, Apple hasn't said what it will be announcing at the event, but thanks to the plentiful rumors this year we think we have a pretty clear picture of what's coming.
+And if you're a fan of spoilers, here's a round-up of all the new products and announcements we're expecting from Apple, based on the most recent leaks.

 iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max